vantienvnn/php-team-workflow/GIT.md

 Other Tips:
 =====================
-How to dectect missing new line in end of file?
+- How to dectect missing new line in end of file?
  ![Settings Window](https://raw.github.com/vantienvnn/php-team-workflow/master/images/missing_newline.PNG)
+- How to keep your code is safe on rebase?
+ - Don't commit --amend to another guys commit
+ - Review your PR code after rebase
+ - Check other guys PR for sure they don't change your code